iliassays/HappyHour/README.md

-# starrider
+# Happy Eating
-A voyager app to relates customer with business through loyalty.;
+A food app to relates customer with business.;